conda-incubator/relock-conda/README.md

           # action to take if we relock
           # one of 'pr' (make a PR) or 'file' (leave new lock file in CWD)
+          # or 'commit' (commit new lock file to the repo)
+          # if triggered by a comment, this input is ignored and the action
+          # will always commit the new lock file
           action: 'pr'  # default

           # these options apply only if we are making PRs